terra-money/classic-core/docs/guide/production.md

 This guide is for general purpose only.
 We recommend to read [Validator](https://docs.terra.money/features/overview) section for operating a validator node.

 ## Firewall configuration
-`terrad` uses several TCP port for each purposes.
+`terrad` uses several TCP ports for each purposes.

 * `26656` is default port for P2P protocol.
 This port has to be opened to communicate with other nodes.
 This port must be opened for joining the network. **However,** it does not have to be opened to public.
 For validator nodes, we recommened to configure `persistent_peers` and close this port to public.
 * `26657` is default port for RPC protocol.
 This port is used for querying / sending transaction.
 In other words, this port needs to be opened for serving query from `terracli`.
 It is safe _NOT_ to open this port to the public unless you are planning to run public node.